 Summer is on the way, which means bright sunny days, spending time on the patio with family and friends, and of course, softball season.
-But this also means, unfortunately, that it’s softball injury season, too.
+You’re ready to go with a new glove and bat that you got at this website, but, unfortunately, it is softball injury season, too.

 It doesn’t matter if you’re playing in a tournament with some real superstars, having fun in a “beer league” with your buddies, or are part of a corporate team, softball injuries can do more than put a damper on your home run swing or signature strikeout pitch — it can send you to the Emergency Room, and put you on the extended disabled list.

 Fortunately, there are some simple ways you can proactively reduce the chances that you’ll be cheering your team on from the stands instead of being in the dugout or on the diamond.
 Here’s what to keep in mind:

 - Preventing a Pulled Hamstring

 “Pulling a hammy” is perhaps the most common of all softball injuries.
 Indeed, we all wince with empathy when we see a batter race around the bases — only to suddenly pull up, start hopping, and grab their thigh.
 The best way to prevent this is by carefully stretching out your legs and doing some light jogging before the game starts.
 Think of it like warming up your car’s engine before you head out on the freeway.